Geuthur/EVE-Alert-Opensource/README.md

 ## Usage<a name="usage"></a>

-- Simply launch Alert.exe, and a menu will appear.
+- Simply launch EveLocal.exe, and a menu will appear.
 You can configure all your settings there.
 Afterward, click on "Start."
 - If the Alert doesn't respond to the local chat, you can reduce the detection accuracy or double-check if you've set the region correctly.
 - If both settings are 100% accurate and your interface is not blurred, make a new screenshot from your neutral symbol and try it with your own image
 - You can edit all images & sounds by yourself only the name must be the same

 ## Installation<a name="installation"></a>

+You can just execute the "EveLocal.exe" or make a own Build with Python.\
-To create an executable program, you need to download a release version and then run it through the installer in an environment.
+To create an executable program, you need to download a release version and then run it through the installer in an environment.\
 You also need a Python Version installed on Windows or Linux

 ### Download Version<a name="step1"></a>